Are you a tourism professional seeking great gastronomic experiences for your clients?

 Traditional Pies

-Epirus, the region where Ioannina is located, is particularly famous for its pies, known as pita.
+Epirus, the region where Ioannina is located, is renowned for its pita, a type of pie.
 These pies are staples of Ioannina’s cuisine and come in many varieties, each showcasing local ingredients.
 Some well-known examples include:

 • Blatsaria: A wild greens pie, often combined with fresh herbs and sometimes cheese, baked in thin layers of homemade phyllo.